-For 64-bit systems (SPARC) - The biased frame pointer value (that is, the virtual address plus 0x7ff) should be used as the address when requesting a stack trace.
+64-bit SPARC only - The biased frame pointer value (that is, the virtual address minus 0x7ff) should be used as the address when requesting a stack trace.

 [base] \$d

 Get or set the default output radix.
 If the dcmd is preceded by an explicit expression, the default output radix is set to the given base; otherwise, the current radix is printed in base 10 (decimal).
 The default radix is base 16 (hexadecimal).